 Today’s advent activity is super simple and can be extended for kids of all ages!
-All you need to do is freeze some star shapes ( or any shape ) and then use them to learn about changes of state.
+All you need to do is freeze some star shapes ( or any shape ) and then use them to learn about changes of state and other ice activities.

 Ice Science Activity 1

 Take two stars and place each into a separate bowl then try slowly dripping the same amount of cold water over one and warm water over the other.
 Record how long each takes to melt.

 Wrap one ice star in bubble wrap and one in paper or cling film and leave on a windowsill.
 Check on the ice every 5 minutes and record which melts first.